-Study electronic design in a studio-based program that focuses on screen-based mediums such as motion graphics, web, interactive design, user experience and design research.
+Study graphic design in a studio-based program that focuses on screen-based mediums such as motion graphics, web, interactive design, user experience and design research.
 Learn in state-of-the-art labs and move beyond technology and consider the social implications of visual communication and the potential of design practice as an agent of change.
 By creating work that is content driven, learn the discipline of design, professional practice and social responsibility.

 Digital Design graduates will go on to pursue careers as creative directors, art directors, designers, motion graphic artists, web designers, UX/UI designers, animators, illustrators, video artists and many other exciting jobs in the field of electronic design.
 Digital Design is excellent preparation for students wishing to go on to graduate studies in the field of digital art and design.